PacktPublishing/Django-in-Production/Chapter02/README.md

 }
 ```

 Now, we need to change the database configuration to connect to PostgreSQL.
-The settings file should look something like this:
+The `settings.py` file be updated with the following `DATABASES` config:

 ```python
 DATABASES = {